Irene Kataq Angutitok

-Irene Kataq Angutitok (1914 – 1971) was an Inuit sculptor.
+Irene Kataq Angutitok (1914 – 1971) was an Inuk sculptor.
 Her name also appears as Katak Angutitaq.

 Background

-She was born Irene Kataq in Bathurst Inlet, Nunavut.
+She was born in Bathurst Inlet, Nunavut.
 She married Athanasie Angutitaq in 1929; the couple lived in Naujaat.
+Their daughter Bernadette Iguptark Tongelik (b.1931) was also a notable artist.

+Kataq died in Naujaat in 1971.

+Work

 Angutitok used soapstone, ivory and whalebone in her art.
-Some of her sculptures portray scenes from the Bible; she was encouraged by Father Bernie Franzen.
+Some of her sculptures portray scenes from the Bible; encouraged by Father Bernie Franzen.
 She also created sculptures of female figures.

-She died in Naujaat in 1971.

 In 2002, Canada Post created a Christmas stamp based on her sculpture Mary and Child.

+Collections

-Her works are included in the collections of the National Gallery of Canada, the Metropolitan Museum of Art and the Winnipeg Art Gallery.
+Her works are included in the collections of the National Gallery of Canada, the Metropolitan Museum of Art and the Winnipeg Art Gallery, among other institutions.